Amazon Black Friday Sale

 These neckband earbuds have a vibrant acoustic presentation and an accurate-feeling soundstage in terms of audio quality.
 At the same time, bass-heads may want to explore elsewhere for headphones with more bottom.

-They’re also really pleasant to wear; it’s just a shame they’re not waterproof, and the inline remote is so clunky; otherwise, they’d make a great pair of running headphones.
-The improved battery life and sound quality, on the other hand, make it worthwhile to upgrade if you already own the originals and need a new pair of wireless earbuds.
+They’re also really pleasant to wear; it’s a shame they’re not waterproof, and the inline remote is so clunky; otherwise, they’d make a great pair of running headphones.
+On the other hand, the improved battery life and sound quality make it worthwhile to upgrade if you already own the originals and need a new pair of wireless earbuds.

 9. SoundMAGIC E11BT: